zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        Possible values: ``en_US`` ``de_AT`` ``de_CH`` ``de_DE`` ``es_ES`` ``fr_BE`` ``fr_FR`` ``nl_BE`` ``nl_NL``

    * - | ``method``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – Normally, a payment method selection screen is shown.
+     - Normally, a payment method selection screen is shown.
 However, when using this parameter, your customer will skip the selection screen and will be sent directly to the chosen payment method.
 The parameter enables you to fully integrate the payment method selection into your website, however note Mollie's country based conversion optimization is lost.